-- Provide holistic nursing care characterized by critical thinking, clinical competence, utilization of therapeutic interpersonal skills, and attention to sociocultural forces, including technology, which impact health care and caring which is consistent with the Christian faith.
+- Provide holistic nursing care for patients in various stages of the life span characterized by critical thinking, clinical and cultural competence, and utilization of therapeutic interpersonal skills, with attention to sociocultural forces, including technology, which impact health care and caring which is consistent with the Christian faith.

 - Communicate with patients, their families and/or significant other and members of the patient's interdisciplinary team in the planning and delivery of health services.

 - Manage nursing care for groups of patients with health care needs in varied settings, which include hospitals, extended care facilities, and other community health care agencies.

 - Practice nursing according to ethical and legal standards as a contributing member within the discipline of nursing and assume responsibility for his/her own practice and self-development.